s3vqa/s3vqa.github.io/code/readme.md

-# Query reformulation for VQA
+# Query reformulation for S3VQA
-Query reformulation based on hyponym-hypernym relations.
+This repository contains the code for : Select, Substitute, Search - New Benchmark for Knowledge-Augmented Visual Question Answering

 ## Installation